 - Engaging in risky behaviors, like driving while high on opioids

 A telltale sign of an opium addiction is a lack of productivity at school or work.
 For example, many teens who are addicted to painkillers skip class or perform poorly on tests.
 According to the Drug Enforcement Administration, adolescents with an addiction are at an increased risk for dropping out of school.

 An opium addiction can also bring about mental health problems, like anxiety or depression.
 For example, many people experiencing heroin addiction deal with co-occurring disorders that can lead to suicidal thoughts.
 To reduce their psychological pain, many of these individuals use larger doses of opium products, which can result in overdose.

-Opium addiction can lead to physical health problems, like constipation and respiratory depression.
+Opium addiction can lead to physical health problems, like mental fog, constipation and respiratory depression.
 The longer someone uses opium products, the more likely they are to experience these health issues.

 Common physical symptoms associated with opium abuse or addiction include:

 - Dry mouth

 - Dilated pupils